 AI began in the 1950s, with early pioneers like Alan Turing laying the groundwork.
 Since then, AI has evolved from simple rule-based systems to sophisticated machine learning algorithms capable of beating humans at complex games like chess and Go.

-In today’s world, AI matters more than ever.
-It’s not just a sci-fi concept; it’s a practical technology driving innovation across industries.
+Today, AI is not just a sci-fi concept; it’s a practical technology driving innovation across industries.
 From personalized recommendations on streaming platforms to advanced medical diagnostics, AI enhances efficiency, accuracy, and possibilities in countless areas of our lives.

 2. Fundamental Concepts

-To truly understand AI, it’s crucial to grasp some key concepts.
-These form the foundation upon which more complex AI ideas are built.
+To truly understand AI, it’s crucial to grasp some key concepts that form its foundation.

-Key Distinction: All machine learning is AI, but not all AI is machine learning.
+Key Distinction: All machine learning is AI, but not all AI involves machine learning.

 AI can be categorized based on its capabilities: